ParvKaria/Portfolio-Optimization-using-Transformer-Models/README.md

 Outputs:

-Accuracy and ROC-AUC score
+🔹Accuracy and ROC-AUC score

-ROC Curve
+🔹ROC Curve

-BUY/SELL signal graph
+🔹BUY/SELL signal graph

-Model’s verdict (BUY/SELL tendency)
+🔹Model’s verdict (BUY/SELL tendency)

-Sharpe Ratio calculation
+🔹Sharpe Ratio calculation

-Monte Carlo simulation of 100 future days over 500 simulations
+🔹Monte Carlo simulation of 100 future days over 500 simulations

 🧩 Model 1: Without Technical Indicators

-Uses only the scaled closing price as input to the Transformer.
+🔹Uses only the scaled closing price as input to the Transformer.

-Basic but effective for trend-based prediction.
+🔹Basic but effective for trend-based prediction.

 🧩 Model 2: With Technical Indicators

-Adds RSI, MACD, EMA, SMA, Bollinger Bands, Momentum, etc., to the features.
+🔹Adds RSI, MACD, EMA, SMA, Bollinger Bands, Momentum, etc., to the features.

-Designed to capture nuanced market signals.
+🔹Designed to capture nuanced market signals.

-More complex and often more accurate.
+🔹More complex and often more accurate.

 **🧪 Output Example:-**